hcaman/kickstart/README.md

 ## Install and Run the Project :computer

-1. Clone the project and open inside a code editor.
+1. Clone the project, run the command `npm install` and open inside a code editor.

 2. Create `.env` or `.env.local` file.
 Inside you must setup the keys with the correct credentials:
 * `ETH_MNEMONIC` (your own phrase with the 12 words of your wallet)